isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-drm-content-security/c-psdk-ios-3.0-apple-fairplay-tvsdk.md

 snippet: y
 ---

-# Apple FairPlay in TVSDK applications{#apple-fairplay-in-tvsdk-applications}
+# Apple FairPlay in TVSDK applications {#apple-fairplay-in-tvsdk-applications}

 To implement FairPlay Streaming in your TVSDK app, you need to write a Resource Loader, which sends a license acquisition request to your FairPlay Streaming server.